McDonalds: Illinois chain museum will still be taken down

 DES PLAINES, Ill. — McDonald’s officials have confirmed that they still intend to take down a replica of the hamburger chain’s first restaurant despite a demolition delay.

-The Daily Herald reports that it’s been seven months since crews dismantled the sign outside the Des Plaines building, raising hopes that officials may have changed their minds.
+It’s been seven months since crews dismantled the sign outside the Des Plaines building, raising hopes that officials may have changed their minds, The Daily Herald reported.

-McDonald’s spokesman Khim Aday declined to say why there’s been a delay, but says the company still plans to remove the replica from the site.
+McDonald’s spokesman Khim Aday declined to say why there’s been a delay, but said the company still plans to remove the replica from the site.

+It’s also unknown why McDonald’s requested a refund for its $510 demolition permit and $5,000 insurance bond last month from Des Plaines.
+The contractor was issued the documents in January, when work began to disassemble sign.

+City demolition permits are generally good for one year.
+McDonald’s would have to reapply and pay the new fees to continue its project, according to City Manager Mike Bartholomew.

 Ray Kroc built his first restaurant in 1955 in Des Plaines, after franchising the brand from the original owners, Richard and Maurice McDonald.
 It served as a museum of the company’s history.